Hugo Villaverde

+Career

 Villaverde started his professional playing career in 1973 with home town club Colón de Santa Fe at the age of 19.

 In 1975, he joined Independiente where he became a key player throughout the 1970s and 1980s.
-He won four league titles, the 1984 Copa Libertadores and Copa Intercontinental with the club.
+He won four Argentine Primera titles, the 1984 Copa Libertadores and Copa Intercontinental with the club.

 Villaverde played for the Argentina national team in 1979, but never returned to the international scene after suffering an injury in friendly match against Scotland.

+Personal life and death

 Villaverde's nephew, Alejandro "Papu" Gómez, is also a professional footballer who has played for the Argentina national team.

+Villaverde died on 17 November 2024, at the age of 70.